sbrydon/vertxrest-core/README.md

-A simple annotation-driven REST library built on top of Vert.x-Web.
+A simple annotation-driven REST framework built on top of Vert.x-Web.

 Controller example:
 ```java